-Critical exploration elements and operations were prominent and visible.
-Through consistent colors, shapes and prominent placement, the controls for the visualization are immediately discernable.
-By having the filter controls come up right after the visualization loads there is the immediate reaction of “Oh, I can click this!” on the part of the consumer.
+Critical exploration elements and operations are prominent and visible.
+Through consistent colors, shapes, and prominent placement, the controls for the visualization are immediately discernable.
+By having the filter controls come up right after the visualization loads, there is the immediate reaction of “Oh, I can click this!” on the part of the consumer.
 Color also draws attention to what the creators feel are especially compelling stories.

-All components and actions were consistent and deliberate.
+All components and actions are consistent and deliberate.
 Mouse movements highlight elements and mouse clicks select options and provide detail.
 There is no jumping between mouse and keyboard or switching between dragging and clicking.
 The interface becomes immediately predictable with no surprises, apart from interesting and engaging stories.

 Feedback is instant and all operations are safe.
-While the site loads fairly quickly given all the data and resources it uses behind the scenes, there is a slight delay and this is where the helpful feedback starts.
+Although the site loads fairly quickly given all the data and resources it uses behind the scenes, there is a slight delay and this is where the helpful feedback starts.
 A familiar “loading” message appears but quickly fades directly to the core visualization.
-Every click produces instant feedback that is 100% undoable, either via the controls on the visualization or with a quick hit of the browser reload button.
+Every click produces instant feedback that is 100 percent undoable, either via the controls on the visualization or with a quick click of the browser reload button.
 This feeling of safety puts consumers at ease and encourages them to explore.

 Actions are limited.
 The interface provides options to change color and size of bubbles and highlight certain organization and breach types.
-You cannot group elements together and generate a bar chart or select individual organizations out from a list of thousands.
-These constraints make the interface much less daunting—a condition referred to as the paradox of choice2 since our intuition would argue that we want more freedom and more tools and ways to explore.
+However, you cannot group elements together and generate a bar chart or select individual organizations out from a list of thousands.
+These constraints make the interface much less daunting—a condition referred to as the paradox of choice—since some argue that people want more freedom and more tools and ways to explore.
 Limiting actions also enables you to shape or guide the exploration in a particular direction.
-Considering how fixed graphics represent the extreme in limiting actions, you should be able to think back to what made the data interesting to you as you explored it and come up with a set of constrained, exploratory actions that lie somewhere between the freedom of an RStudio window and the constraints of a static graphic.Including Appropriate Detail
+Considering how fixed graphics represent the extreme in limiting actions, you should be able to think back to what made the data interesting to you as you explored it and come up with a set of constrained, exploratory actions that lie somewhere between the freedom of an RStudio window and the constraints of a static graphic.

+type="note"

+Barry Schwartz writes about The Paradox of Choice: Why Less Is More (Ecco, 2004) in more detail in his book.

+[AU: Addition of note here okay?
+Thanks, Kevin (PJE)]

+AR: yep.
+Good callout.

+Include Appropriate Detail

-Breaches are complex entities as illustrated by the breadth and depth of the VERIS taxonomy explained in Chapter 7.
-This level of technical detail would have been completely inappropriate for the mass-consumer audience of the “Breaches” visualization.
-Rather than bombard the consumer with multi-level taxonomy details, McCandless and Evans opt for simple summaries and succinct descriptions available on-click while making detailed news stories also available on demand.
+Breaches are complex entities, as illustrated by the breadth and depth of the VERIS taxonomy explained in Chapter 7.
+This level of technical detail is completely inappropriate for the mass-consumer audience of the World’s Biggest Data Breaches visualization.
+Rather than bombard the consumer with multi-level taxonomy details, McCandless and Evans opt for simple summaries and succinct descriptions available upon clicking, while making detailed news stories also available on demand.

 The level of detail you choose to provide in this type of visualization is highly dependent on the target consumer.
-Including VERIS-level taxonomy details within a similar tool released at, say, Metricon (http://securitymetrics.org/) is both appropriate and expected by the audience.
+Including VERIS-level taxonomy details within a similar tool released at a conference of security professionals focused on metrics (Metricon, http://securitymetrics.org/) is both appropriate and expected by the audience.
 You must have a solid grasp of who will be using your creations and what their level of expertise and expectations are in order to build a truly successful interactive visualization.

 Developing Interactive Visualizations